TcMenu/tcMenu/xmlPlugins/examples/plugin-item-file.md

 Each `Plugin` entry in the `tcmenu-plugin.xml` library xml definition is pointing to a file in this format.
 It must be a vaild XML file that can be parsed using a standard XML parser.

-For an example of this see [example-plugin-item.xml], the schema is also available [../tcmenu-plugin-item.xsd]
+For an example of this see the `example` directory where a simple plugin is demonstrated, the schema is also available see `tcmenu-plugin-item.xsd`

 ## The plugin item file format